ujr/pracc/README.md

 History
 -------

-Pracc was created in 2003 at PZM Luzern (a teacher's college) in response to the school's director's urge to reduce paper waste around the public printing stations (some [notes](doc/pracc-pzm.html) from that time).
+Pracc was created in 2003 at PZM Luzern (a former teacher's college) in response to the headmaster's urge to reduce paper waste around the public printing stations.
 The system evolved continually and was in heavy use for years at PZM and later at the PHZ Luzern (which is now [PH Luzern][phlu]), and reportedly also at [HSLU][hslu] (the Lucerne University